lobinfeng2023/arcblock-coding-test/blocklet.md

-# Please update here
+# template-react

-A did wallet dapp template.
+A react template for creating a new blocklet project.